top of page

 Latinstudents

-© 2024 by Estefania Toledo
+© 2026 by Estefanía Toledo

 I’m grateful for the opportunity to work, live and play on the Dish with One Spoon Territory, the ancestral lands of the Huron-Wendat, Seneca, and the Mississaugas of the Credit.